andreisavu/chess-jepa/README.md

 # Chess-JEPA
-Exploring JEPA (Joint-Embedding Predictive Architecture) and related techniques in the world of chess to distill an algorithm that can construct a useful representation for long term planning (e.g. think N moves in advance)
+Exploring JEPA (Joint-Embedding Predictive Architecture) and related techniques in the world of chess to learn an algorithm that can construct a useful representation for long term planning (e.g. think N moves in advance)

 ## Training Data